JimmyDeemo/Flixel-Scroll-Factor-Test/README.md

 Drag the coloured boxes around.
 Each colour has a different scroll factor.

-Note: In order to build this you will need to run the following command to get my fixed fork of the flixel-addons library; haxelib git flixel-addons-jimmydeemo https://github.com/JimmyDeemo/flixel-addons.git.
+Note: In order to build this you will need the current dev version of flixel.